guilhermeprokisch/see/README.md

 # Motivation

-The primary goal of see is to create a unified tool for viewing both CLI documentation in Markdown and code files, renderable in both the terminal and web browsers.
+The primary goal of see is to create a unified tool for viewing both CLI documentation in Markdown and code files, renderable in both the terminal and web browse:rs.
 This approach aims to:

 Provide a unified documentation and code viewing format accessible across different environments Enable quick viewing and editing of CLI documentation and code files from anywhere